gfoot/floppydisk6502/README.md

 button is pressed, it reads the first 10 bytes of the next field it finds on the disk on track 10.

+'floppytest3' attempts to read sectors 0-9 of a track into memory, verifying the CRCs etc were correct

+'floppydump.s' scans all tracks of an 80-track disk for sectors and lists what it finds

+'floppyimageload.s' loads 640x480x3bpp image data from tracks 1-48 and unpacks the data into video memory.
+Each sector contains one row of the display.

 # Feedback

 Do let me know if you have any comments, questions, requests, or other feedback!